Denzil Kobbekaduwa: Araly Point

 On 8 August 1992 at 8.00 am the group made up of Maj.
 General Kobbekaduwa, Brigadier Wimalaratne and Commodore Jayamaha along with several other officers headed out on a naval patrol boat towards Jaffna and returned to Kayts pier.
 On returning the party was met by three Land Rovers, the General, the Brigadier and the Commodore got into the Land Rover UHA 8752 with the rest of the army personnel taking vehicle no UHA 8785 and the naval personnel taking 5959.
 From there they set out to Araly Point.
-Half way the general order that they all use one vehicle as to not to attract fire from LTTE units in the Jaffna peninsula which was only one-half kilometer away.
+Half way the general ordered that they all use one vehicle so as not to attract fire from LTTE units in the Jaffna peninsula which was only one-half kilometer away.
 They reached Araly Point and had a discussion and headed back when the Land Rover was consumed by an explosion.
 Major Rupasinghe and Major Induruwa who were 400 yards away from the incident ran to the location to find only General Kobbekaduwa and Commodore Jayamaha alive.
 Killed in the explosion was Brigadier Wimalaratne, Lt.
 Colonels G.H.
 Ariyaratne, A. Palipahana, H.R.
 Stephen, all three battalion commanders, Lieutenant Commander Asanga Lankathilaka, Lieutenant Commander C.B Wijepura, Major Nalin S. De Alwis; the General's Aide-de-camp and Corporal Jagath Wickramaratna.
 The two wounded officers were rushed to the helicopter waiting to transport the group to base, which took them to the military hospital in Plalay where Commodore Jayamaha was found dead on arrival.
-General Kobbekaduwa who was awake was then transferred to the Colombo General Hospital for surgery via helicopter.
-Where a specialist team of surgeons were unable to save his life.
+General Kobbekaduwa who was awake was then transferred to the Colombo General Hospital for surgery via helicopter; where a specialist team of surgeons were unable to save his life.
 It has been claimed by Jane's Information Group that the assassination was by the LTTE.